talessatiro/react-crud-example/README.md

 ### Run Mock

-This sample use [json-server](https://github.com/typicode/json-server) to mock the Rest API.
+This sample uses [json-server](https://github.com/typicode/json-server) to mock the Rest API.
 To run the mock type the following command:

 ```sh
 npm run mock